recursively/recursively.github.io/source/_posts/Secure-Architectures-for-MQTT.md

 ```
 I gave the configuration file name "mosquitto.conf".

-Now create the acl file and add some rules in it.
-Note that there are three types of permissions: read, write and readwrite.
-You can also use wildcards in acl file.
+Now create the acl file and add some rules to it.
+Note that there are three types of permissions: read, write, and readwrite.
+You can also use wildcards in the acl file.
 ```ini
 user forward
 topic readwrite mqtt/#